-30The distribution of other firm-level variables in this sample is similar to that in the entire private-firm sample (e.g., MEPS IC components).
+&lt;sup>36The distribution of other firm-level variables in this sample is similar to that in the entire private-firm sample (e.g., MEPS IC components).
 Therefore, we assume that the ESHI offering information is missing at random and this sample is representative.